alishabasnet/BTP-Workshops/WS06/readme.md

 - `m_fromName` - as a statically allocated array of 100 characters representing the name of the person who sent the email.
 - `m_fromAddress` - as a statically allocated array of 100 characters representing the email address of the person who sent the email.
-- `m_dateReceived` - as a statically allocated array of 20 characters representing the date when the email has been received.
-The date will have the format `YYYY-MM-DD HH:MM:SS`.
+- `m_dateReceived` - as a statically allocated array of 20 characters representing the date and time when the email has been received.
+The date and time field will have the format `YYYY-MM-DD HH:MM:SS`.
 - `m_subject` - as a pointer to a dynamically allocated array of characters that represents the subject of the email. **This is a resource that your code must manage it!**

 #### Public Members